ULTIMATE VIETNAM, CAMBODIA & LAOS ITINERARY: HANOI - LUANG PRABANG - SIEM REAP 15N/16D

 By afternoon, arrive in Hoi An, a beautifully preserved UNESCO World Heritage Site.
 Known for its fusion of indigenous and foreign influences, Hoi An’s historic charm is evident in its architecture, ancient temples, and vibrant marketplaces.

 In the evening, enjoy a walking tour of Hoi An’s lantern-lit Old Town.
-Stroll along narrow, atmospheric lanes lined with traditional shophouses, colorful lanterns, and riverside cafés.
+Stroll along narrow, atmospheric lanes lined with traditional shophouses, colourful lanterns, and riverside cafés.
 Visit historic landmarks such as the Japanese Covered Bridge and local temples, and soak in the magical ambiance that makes Hoi An one of Vietnam’s most beloved cultural gems.

 DAY 8: Discovering Hoi An – A Journey Through Time and Tradition